rlautan/recras-wordpress-plugin/readme.txt

 = master =
 * Include widget previews for WordPress 5.3

+= branch 'onlinebooking-1.0' =
+* Update online booking library version:
+  - Show discount fields straight from the start, not after entering date
+  - Styling adjustment

+**Note:** because of styling adjustments, this release contains breaking changes if you use the new online booking method and have custom CSS changes for this.
+If you don't use the new online booking method, or use one of the theme integrated into the plugin ("Basic theme" or "Recras Blue"), this is a safe upgrade.
+For more (technical) info, please refer to [the upgrade documentation of the library](https://github.com/Recras/online-booking-js/blob/master/upgrading.md).

 = 2.4.9 =
 * Make readme shorter and move documentation to page within WordPress
 * Update online booking library version.
 This adds a small header to the quantity form and placeholders for its inputs